 "If the endplay is very excessive, this thrust surface can be built up with the hard chrome process.
 If you do this, be prepared to spend $75 to $100.
 I looked into some cheaper alternatives to fix the excessive endplay problem, but decided hard chroming was the only way to fix things and not cause other problems."

-Thomas had a bit of difficulty while trying to replace the rear main seal.
-"I need some HELP!!
-I have spent two day and two sets of packing trying to install the two round seals in the rear main.
+Thomas had a bit of difficulty while trying to replace a rear main seal.
+"I have spent two day and two sets of packing trying to install the two round seals in the rear main.
 I am to the point of trying anything.
 I have tried water and oil and even put them in the freezer, which did help a little.
 The packing seems to be too large; the farthest that I have been able to push it into the hole is about 2/3 of the way.
 This was done with great difficulty and continually twisting the packing.
 I wonder if the replacement packing that I have is made differently than the OEM?
 If this is just a plug to stop oil from leaking, could silicone be put into the holes just as well?
 I really hate the idea of that much silicone, but I'm desperate.
 Is there an alternate way to seal this?
 Any help or suggestions will be greatly appreciated."

 Wes K said: "If you insist on using the rope style seal, then you need to buy the appropriate tools.
 You should also consider removing the engine or loosening the crank bearing caps.
 I prefer to use the newer two-piece preformed seal.
 The Willys and Kaiser manuals both give detailed instructions on changing either style seal.
 See also "Rebuilding an F-head Engine" Page 5 and Page 7."